UniverseHan/nordea-assignment2/README.md

 To make changeable - adding it as a app reference using `this._appRef.attachView(componentRef.hostView);`.

 ## data binding
+Just simply passing object, it chould be improved using directive way.

 ### bind close button
 To give content compoent way to close, I have been thinking about two ways of implementation